francismontalbo/swatdcnn/README.md

 ## How to use:

+**Training with the pre-trained weights**

 1. Run the system by going to the swatdcnn folder with your created virtual environment activated and enter the command `python swatdcnn.py`

 2. Follow through the given instructions and make sure to use the test sample from the provided `/test/` folder

+**Training from scratch**

+1. Activate your created virtual environment and enter the main `swatdcnn/` folder.

+2. Save the dataset folder inside the `swatdcnn/` as `swatdcnn/dataset/`

+3. Open the `.ipynb` files from the `swatdcnn/models` folder and run the following in your preferred order.
+The `swatdcnn/models/tdcnn/` is saved for later.

+4. Once all models from stage-1 to 3 are trained.
+You may now open the `swatdcnn/models/tdcnn/` folder to build the T-DCNN models.

+5. After all T-DCNN models are built, you may now run the `swatdcnn.py` from the main `swatdcnn/` folder.

+6. Follow through the given instructions and make sure to use the test sample from the provided `/test/` folder

 **In case of any problems, don't hesitate to contact me.
 I'll be happy to help.**